 - Family history of obesity-related health risks such as early cardiovascular disease, high cholesterol, high blood pressure levels and type 2 diabetes.

-- Family history of cigarette smoking and sedentary behaviors.
+- Family history of cigarette smoking and sedentary behavior.

-Skin disorders like heat rashes, dermatitis and acanthosis nigricans (ugly or dirty skin on the neck and axilla region).
+Skin disorders acanthosis nigricans (ugly or dirty skin on the neck and axilla region) or skin tags.

 - Psychological / Psychiatric Issues like poor self-esteem, negative self-image, depression, and withdrawal from peers have been associated with obesity.